 In a time when the customer experience is of the utmost importance, localization is a great way to tailor your site so that it serves customers all around the world.

 A better conversion rate means lower cart abandonment, and that’s one of the driving forces behind price localization.
 When the options make sense, the checkout process moves along smoothly.

-People abandon online shopping carts quickly if the process seems overly complicated or not applicable to them.
-A staggering 75% of ecommerce transactions are abandoned before completion.
-Research shows 10% of buyers will exit checkout within moments, simply out of confusion.
-Don’t give them a reason to be confused!
+Potential buyers abandon online shopping carts quickly if the process seems overly complicated or not applicable to them.
+In fact, almost 70% of ecommerce transactions are abandoned before completion.
+As cart abandonment continues to grow, be sure that your business is taking every step to ensure that you avoid cart abandonment.

 Exchange Rate Management

 Managing exchange rates shouldn’t be a constant headache for SaaS sellers.
 If you use a robust ecommerce platform, exchange rate management is an integrated part of the process.
-Buyers can come from anywhere in the world, at any time, using any currency, and instantly see precisely the price you want to present them.
+Buyers can come from anywhere in the world and are instantly able to see their localized currency without any extra steps needed.

 Customers can even move from one part of the world to another, and your service flawlessly follows them.
 So you’ll never lose someone who relocates from Europe to China, simply because your ecommerce site can’t handle their new preferred currency.
 And their pricing can stay consistent based on their order history, even if the usual price for that country is different.